sqlparser/gspHome/_tutorials/gsp-demo-data-lineage.md

 ### The online live demo

-You may give a try of the online dataflow <a href="http://107.170.101.241:8080/dataflow/" class="btn btn--info">live demo</a>, OR download the <a href="http://sqlparser.com/download.php" class="btn btn--info"> executable version</a> which includes more features and much faster to process huge SQL scripts (in order to run this tool, JRE 1.5 or higher need to be installed).
+You may give a try of the online dataflow <a href="https://www.gudusoft.com/sqlflow" class="btn btn--info">live demo</a>.

 ### The relationship between target/source columns